landchat/LandChat/wizard/lc_setup.md

-Finally, If you meet any problem while the installation of LandChat, please contact us!
+If you meet any problem during the installation of LandChat, please contact us.